 Shane: Similar question, what advice were you given when you started out at that you still hold onto?

 Austin: I would say just a lot of things that we talk about at my company is to stay competitive, stay hungry, but stay humble.
 So you know it's something that we instilled in our sales reps.
 There's this corporate sales stereotype that you really don't want to fall into.
 Just stay humble.

 Staying humble, but having a competitive mindset — being able to balance the two is a tip I appreciated when I starting out

 Shane: What inspires you?

 Austin: At the end of the day, I think you have to be financially motivated.
 You have to enjoy seeing yourself at the top of the leaderboard and things like that.
 So again this competitive nature is what inspired me.
 It's naturally easy for me to be competitive.

 I think a close second would be what I mentioned in terms of growth.
 You'll do well if you put your mind to it and that is the kind of mindset that I really enjoy about sales.
 It's definitely what’s inspired me a ton in terms of success I've seen and the progression I've made from just an entry-level sales person.
 Knowing that there is a ladder I can climb and that there are different stages and different titles, compensation packages, more that I could actually gain if I just do the right things.
 It really inspires me to know that there's more to be achieved.

-Have you taken our assessment?
-Take our free career assessment to see if Tech Sales is the right career path for you.
-For an in-depth career and personality analysis, interview prep, and more, check out our flexible plans.
+Could Tech Sales be the career for you?
+PathMatch offers in-depth career and personality analysis, interview prep, and more.
+Check out our flexible plans.